yungshenglu/StudyJams/Coursera/CoreInfra/2-StartGCP/README.md

 6. Consider a single hierarchy of GCP resources.
 Which of these situations is possible?
 (Choose all that are correct.
 Choose 3 responses.)
     * a.
 There is no organization node, but there is at least one folder.
     * b.
 There is an organization node, and there are no folders.
     * c.
-There are two or more organization nodes x
+There are two or more organization nodes
     * d.
 There is no organization node, and there are no folders.
     * e.
 There is an organization node, and there is at least one folder.
-    > Answer: b. e.
+    > Answer: b. d. e.
 7. What is the difference between IAM primitive roles and IAM predefined roles?
     * a.
 Primitive roles affect all resources in a GCP project.
 Predefined roles apply to a particular service in a project.
     * b.
 Primitive roles are changeable once assigned.
 Predefined roles can never be changed.